messica/pmpro-kissmetrics/readme.txt

 * User registers
 * User logs in
 * Properties: Username, Email, Display Name, and User ID
+* Identif in KISSmetrics by user's username, email address or display name.

 If PMPro is installed, the following additional events and user properties can be tracked:
 * User visits any PMPro front end page
 * User changes membership level
 * User checks out
 * User starts trial
-* Properties: Membership Level, Last Order ID
+* Properties: Membership Level, Last Order ID, Checkout Total

 Each event can be enabled or disabled on the PMPro KISSmetrics Settings page.